five23/kmath.js/README.md

 # kmath.js — fast JS digamma implementation

-**kMath** is a small ES-module with practical, fast implementations for:
+**kmath** is a small ES-module with practical, fast implementations for:

 * ψ(x) (digamma): `digamma`, `digamma12` (high-precision), and speed-oriented `digammaFast`, `digammaUltra`
 * Harmonic numbers: `H`, `H12`
 * A digamma-based square waveshaper: `square`, `square12`
 * Handy constants: `TAU`, `HALF_PI`, `EULER_GAMMA`, `ZETA2`, `TWO_LN2`, `SQRT_2PI`

-Designed for **speed in hot paths** with **numerical behavior you can reason about**, and sensible defaults for the real line (∞ at the poles 0, −1, −2, …; no exceptions thrown from kMath).
+Designed for **speed in hot paths** with **numerical behavior you can reason about**, and sensible defaults for the real line (∞ at the poles 0, −1, −2, …; no exceptions thrown from kmath).

 ---